 $ ./ysqlsh -U yugabyte -W

 When prompted for the password, enter the yugabyte password.
-You should be able to login and see a response like below.
+You should be able to log in and see a response similar to the following:

 Step 2.
 Enable

 \c yugabyte yugabyte; CREATE EXTENSION IF NOT EXISTS pgaudit;